-So, doing a vacuum test can tell you more about your engine than you think.
+Consequently, doing a vacuum test, can tell you more about your engine, than you think.

-Also, one of the easiest and cheapest ways to check an engine for serious issues; is to do a vacuum test.
+Above all, one of the easiest and cheapest ways; to check an engine for serious issues, is to do a vacuum test.

-Engine vacuum, defined as any pressure lower than atmospheric pressure, is produced in each cylinder during the intake stroke.
+So, engine vacuum, is defined as, any pressure lower than atmospheric pressure; that is produced in each cylinder, during the intake stroke.

-Also, A vacuum test can tell you a lot about an engine’s condition; similar to a cylinder leak down test.
-So, By doing a vacuum test in just 3-5 minutes you can know if an engine is healthy or not.
+A vacuum test, can tell you a lot about, an engine’s condition.
+In addition, by doing a vacuum test; in just 3-5 minutes, you can know if an engine, is healthy or not.

-Even more, A vacuum gauge shows the difference between outside atmospheric pressure; and the amount of vacuum present in the intake manifold.
-So, To check manifold pressure with a vacuum gauge; you need to locate a port in the manifold or throttle body.
+So, a vacuum gauge shows the difference between; outside atmospheric pressure and the amount of vacuum, present in the intake manifold.
+Firstly, to check manifold pressure with a vacuum gauge; you need to locate, a vacuum port in the manifold or throttle body.

-Consequently, Manufacturer’s install ports on their manifolds for lots of different reasons.
-Finally, You simply need to find one; small enough for the vacuum gauge line to slide onto firmly.
+Consequently, manufacturer’s install ports on their manifolds, for lots of different reasons.
+So, you simply need to find one, small enough for the vacuum gauge line, to slide onto firmly.

-Furthermore, There are many factors that can affect the amount of vacuum created;
+So, there are many factors that can affect, the amount of vacuum created:

 - Piston rings